Async Conversion

 using System.Text;

-static bool VerifyWebhookSignature(string rawBody, string signatureHeader, string webhookSignatureKey)
+static bool VerifyWebhookSignature(byte[] rawBody, string signatureHeader, string webhookSignatureKey)

 {